AzureCosmosDB/azure-cosmos-mcp-server-samples/README.md

 ### Set up project

-- Obtain Azure Cosmos DB NOSQL account URI and the KEY from the keys section and create an '.env' file with the below key and replace the values
+Obtain the Azure Cosmos DB NoSQL account URI and KEY from the Keys section, and the Database ID and Container ID from the Data Explorer section, then create a `.env` file with the following keys, replacing the placeholder values with your own:

 ```
 COSMOSDB_URI=
 COSMOSDB_KEY=
+COSMOS_DATABASE_ID=
+COSMOS_CONTAINER_ID=
 ```

 ### Getting Started